apache/camel-website/content/blog/2024/12/kaoto-release-2.3.0/index.md

 We're thrilled to announce the release of Kaoto 2.3, bringing new features, improvements, and bug fixes to enhance your integration experience.
 This release also brings the first technical preview of a long awaited feature: the Kaoto DataMapper with the ability to perform data transformations using Camel.

-## Here are the key highlights of this release:
+## Here are the key highlights of this release

 ### Kaoto DataMapper technical preview
 In this release, we are introducing the new **Kaoto DataMapper**, a graphical way of authoring data mappings inside your routes using Kaoto.
+It's available as a technical preview in VS Code.

 #### How to use it?
 When creating a Camel route, like any other step, just search for **Kaoto DataMapper** in the catalog and add it from there.